Ronald Reagan and AIDS: Reactions

 Reactions to the report among conservatives were sharply negative.
 Phyllis Schlafly, the chairperson of the conservative Eagle Forum think tank, was said to have been incensed by the report, saying it "looks and reads like it was edited by the Gay Task Force".
 She further accused Koop of advocating for teaching third graders "safe sodomy".
-Responding to this, Koop said to reporters, "I'm not Surgeon General to make Phyllis Schafly happy.
+Responding to this, Koop said to reporters, "I'm not Surgeon General to make Phyllis Schlafly happy.
 I'm Surgeon General to save lives."
 He is also reported to have later bemoaned of Schlafly, "Why anybody listened to this lady is one of the mysteries of the eighties."
 Bauer, whose proposed plan to enforce mandatory AIDS testing was opposed by Koop's report, was so frustrated by the report that he began an internal investigation into Koop's research and sources, saying he was concerned that the government was "preparing materials that [were] offensive to people concerned about their children's education".

 Reagan was described as "uncomfortable" with the report's implications, saying of its recommendation for comprehensive sex education over abstinence-only sex education, "I would think that sex education should begin with the moral ramifications, that it is not just a physical activity that doesn't have any moral connotation."
 William Bennett also reacted negatively to the Koop report, calling Koop's rhetoric on AIDS "homosexual propaganda" and making abstinence-only sex education one of his top priorities while publicly ridiculing Koop's advice to teach condom usage.
 White House aides attempted to pressure Koop into "updating" the report to remove any mention of condoms, but Koop refused.